Firefox Lockbox alpha by Mozilla replace built-in password manager

-Mozilla revealed a new version of Lockbox today, a password manager extension for desktop versions of the Firefox web browser that replaces the built-in password manager when installed.
+Mozilla unveiled a new version of Lockbox today, a password manager extension for desktop versions of the Firefox web browser that replaces the built-in password manager when installed.

 Mozilla calls Lockbox an experiment to "test and improve password management and online security".